 A lease agreement is designed to create a clear understanding between the landlord and the renters.
 It’s also there to protect everyone from lawsuits and misunderstandings.
-In this article, we’ll discuss the 10 key items to include in your lease agreement.
+In this article, we’ll discuss the 10 key items to include when you are writing your lease agreement.

 The lease should include the names of all renters of the unit.
 Any adult living in the unit is responsible for the rent, and as long as their name is on the lease, a landlord can seek the rent from them.

 Every rental unit has a legal limit as to how many people may live there.
 State this on the lease and make sure it’s clear, so renters understand.

 An agreement signed between a landlord and the renters is either a lease or a rental agreement.
 Leases are a full year, and the decision to renew or not is decided at the end of that year.

 A rental agreement is month to month, renewing automatically until the renter or landlord wants out of the agreement.

 It’s important that all parties understand what they are signing and that it be stated on the lease.